Anyone can use this cake decorating tutorial for impressive results on cakes without using a piping bag!

 - In a large bowl, place the dry ingredients, then add the pureed mixture.
 Beat with an electric or stand mixer on low speed until well combined.

-- Pour batter into prepared pans and bake in preheated oven for 25 to 30 minutes, or until done a a tester (or skewer) comes out clean.
+- Pour a little batter into prepared liners and drop in a truffle.
+Add more batter, then bake in preheated oven for about 25 minutes, or until a tester (or skewer) comes out clean.

 - Remove from pans after a few minutes and allow to cool completely on racks.